infinitepassion/Spatial-DS-Akkaraboina/Assignments/program_5/README.md

 		python query2.py volcanos altitude 3000 min 3 1000
 		python query2.py earthquakes magnitude 5 min 0 2000, 0 means all
 		python query2.py 1000

+	• If on a mosue click, if there are no volcanos or earthquakes or meteorites, it means on our filter cinditions there is nothing to display so please try at another point or chnage the filters in the command line

 	Query 3: Clustering:
 	--------------------